How to help your child communicate

 Expect or worry if your child does not use clear sounding speech.

 When it comes to questions of how to help your child to communicate, it is important to remember that each child is different and will respond differently.
-For questions specific to your child or for an individualised plan, contact your speech and language pathologist or the friendly team at the Lizard Centre.
+For questions specific to your child or for an individualised plan, contact your friendly team at the Lizard Centre.